Difference between RAM And ROM

 What is ROM?

-The "ATTEMPTED WRITE TO READONLY MEMORY" BSOD (Blue Screen of Death) error may appear when the computer abruptly shuts down during the initialization process for Windows Operating System.
-The Blue Screen of Death is really just the popularized name for what is technically called a STOP message or STOP error.
+The "ATTEMPTED WRITE TO READONLY MEMORY" BSOD (Blue Screen of Death) error may occur if the computer experiences an abrupt shutdown during the Windows Operating System initialization process.
+The Blue Screen of Death, colloquially known as BSOD, is technically referred to as a STOP message or STOP error.

-To resolve the ATTEMPTED WRITE TO READONLY MEMORY BSOD error, check the system for over clocking.
-You can disable all Overclocking or use a lower setting based on the clock frequency specified by the manufacturer of the CPU, GPU, and other installed devices.
-You can also resolve this issue by employing the Last Known Good Configuration feature that allows you to start the computer by employing the latest settings and configurations that worked.
+To address the ATTEMPTED WRITE TO READONLY MEMORY BSOD error, it is advisable to investigate the system's overclocking settings.
+Disabling all overclocking or using a lower clock frequency, as recommended by the CPU, GPU, and other device manufacturers, can help resolve the issue.
+Additionally, employing the Last Known Good Configuration feature allows the computer to start using the most recent settings and configurations that previously worked, potentially resolving the problem.

 To check if the error is caused by a faulty drive, run an automatic driver update or manually update the drivers to the latest available versions.